CryptoMitch/MyCodingJourney/README.md

   - **Course:** Unreal: AR Visualization 01 Basic Concepts (LinkedIn)
     - **Key Concepts:** Basics of Augmented Reality (AR) visualization using Unreal Engine.

+  - **Experience** - Begin freelance working on Patriot Fisheries' proof of freshness mobile app, which stores fishing data on the blockchain so the end consumer can see the provenance of the seafood they are eating.

 ## Nov 2021
   - **Course:** The Complete NFT Course - Learn Everything About NFTs (Udemy)